grpc/proposal/L58-python-async-api.md

 then the event loop will be blocked, then the whole process will end up deadlocking.

-This is not needed for users who are willing to build entire program upon `asyncio`, and it is introducing complex concurrency maintenance burden.

-Also, by supporting this executors, we can allow users to mix async and sync method handlers on the server side, which further reduce the burden of migration.
+However, by supporting the executors, we can **allow mixing async and sync** **method handlers** on the server side, which further reduce the cost of migration.

 ### Generator Or Asynchronous Generator?